 In 2005, the Council and the Bonneville Power Administration created the Resource Adequacy Forum and tasked it to develop an adequacy standard for the regional power supply.
 The purpose of the standard is to provide an early warning should resource development fail to keep pace with demand growth.
-The current standard, adopted by the Council in 2011, limits the likelihood of a potential supply shortfall to a maximum of 5 percent.

 We encourage your participation in this process.
 If you wish to add your name to our email lists, please email your request to John Fazio (email@example.com).

 2013 Schedule (tentative)

 - September - Council Approval of Committee Members

 - October - Steering and Technical Committee Start Up Meetings

 - January - Commitee Meetings - Preview of Preliminary Results